gamemanual0/gm0/source/docs/software/concepts/control-loops.rst

 To explain without calculus, the integral term essentially sums the error over a specific interval of time.
 To do this, error in each loop iteration is added to a variable (in this case, :math:`I(t)`).

-However, summing error this way has an unfortunate side effect: the longer the loop takes to complete one iteration, the more slowly this sum increases, which is obviously not desirable, as we don’t want lag to affect how the robot moves.
+However, summing error this way has an unfortunate side effect: the longer the loop takes to complete one iteration, the more slowly this sum increases, which is obviously not desirable, as we don't want lag to affect how the robot moves.
 To compensate for this, before the error is added to :math:`I(t)`, it is multiplied by how long the previous loop took to-complete, or :math:`t_{n+1}-t_n`, preventing lag from making the system sum more slowly.

 So say the robot stops short of the target.
-The P and D combination aren’t strong enough to move it forward to the destination.
+The P and D combination aren't strong enough to move it forward to the destination.
 You can either tune :math:`K_p` and :math:`K_d` to compensate (**this is recommended**), or you can add the integral term to increase output (**this works too, but requires more attention and tuning to achieve the same result**).

 PID Pseudocode
 ^^^^^^^^^^^^^^